8. REPAIRS AND MAINTENANCE for Bikes–and Bikeways–Including DIY

 - Salinas High School (established 8/27/12, for any SHS students).
 Click here for announcement.
 Questions?
 Contact Jim Warwick, 831-262-4152.

 - CSUMB (as of 8/29/12, pending installation).
 Two DIY stations will become part of CSUMB’s Wise Biker resources (http://transportation.csumb.edu/biking).
-Contact Megan Tolbert, Transportation Planner, with questions.
+Contact CSUMB with any questions.

 Elsewhere in the Monterey Bay region